Musicals101.com

 b.
 Nov.
 23, 1907 (David City, NE) - d.
 Sept.
 24, 1978 (Colorado Springs)

 Etting's heartfelt way with a song made her one of the top-selling recording and radio stars of the 1920s and 30s.
 Because of Etting's unconventional beauty, Hollywood was never quite sure how to use her.
-She appeared in dozens of musical short subjects from the 1920s onwards, but only appeared in several early talking features, including Roman Scandals (1933).
+She appeared in dozens of musical short subjects from the 1920s onwards, but only appeared in a few early talking features, including Roman Scandals (1933).
 Her longtime marriage to small time Chicago mobster Martin "The Gimp" Snyder plagued her early career, and his attempt to murder Etting's second husband (Myrl Alderman) led to scandalous press coverage in the late 1930s.
-Etting enjoyed a comeback in nightclubs during the late 1940s, and her colorful story provided the basis for the entertaining (if semi-fictionalized) screen musical Love Me Or Leave Me (1955) -- Doris Day played Etting, with James Cagney as the obnoxious Snyder.
+Etting enjoyed a comeback in nightclubs during the late 1940s, and her colorful story provided the basis for the entertaining (if semi-fictionalized) screen musical Love Me Or Leave Me (1955) -- Doris Day played Etting, with James Cagney as Snyder.

 Horne, Lena